 The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This guidance note provides an overview of the reverse charge provisions relating to trading in carbon emissions.
-See the Domestic reverse charge ― accounting requirements for details regarding what information needs to be shown on the VAT invoice and how to account for the reverse charge.
+This note should be read in conjunction with the Domestic reverse charge ― overview and Domestic reverse charge ― accounting requirements guidance notes.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.